8 NOVEMBER 1899, Huge swarms of locusts invade Kimberley.

 There were several popular uprisings in Kimberley during the 20th century, the most notable being that of Saturday 8 November 1952, some nine years before Sharpeville, when the residents attacked the visible signs of the apartheid rulers, burning buildings, houses, and vehicles before the SA police opened fire, killing at least 13 and wounding 78.

-The Uprising was in fact part of the nation-wide Defiance campaign, launched by the ANC and the South African Indian Congress on 26 June 1950.
+The Uprising was in fact part of the nation-wide Defiance campaign, launched by the ANC, the South African Indian Congress and the African People’s Organisation on 26 June 1950.
 Among the many laws passed by the apartheid government which lead to the campaign, was the Prohibition of Mixed Marriages Act (1949), Population Registration Act (1950), Group Areas Act (1950), Bantu Authorities Act (1951) and the Pass Laws Act (1952).
-Dr. Arthur Letele and a group of volunteers prior to the popular uprising had sat on the “Europeans Only” benches at the Kimberley station in an act of defiance against the segregation laws.
-They had been arrested.
+Dr. Arthur Letele and a group of volunteers the day prior to the popular uprising had sat on the “Europeans Only” benches at the Kimberley railway station in an act of defiance against the segregation laws.
+Dr Letele and six others – Sam Phakedi, Pepys Madibane, Olehile Sehume, Alexander Nkoane, Daniel Chabalala and David Mpiwa – had been arrested.
+A larger group of protestors had blocked the entrance for the Whites at the Post Office on Market Square.

 The Mayibuye Uprising in Kimberley had begun on 8 November 1952 at the Municipal African Beer Hall in No. 2 Location, Galeshewe, when men shouted political slogans, giving the Defiance campaign salute and were ordered out of the Beer Hall.
 Many more people arrived and began stoning the building.
 The Police then arrived on the scene and opened fire on the crowd.